mjgs/mjgs.github.io/_posts/2020/2020-12-24-web-design-that-focusses-on-text-content-is-the-best.md

 - content
 - writing
 ---
 I love text focussed website.
 There are no annoying consent forms, paywalls or popups.
 The reading experience is the best.
-If there is an add it’s usually relevant and unobtrusive.
+If there is an ad it’s usually relevant and unobtrusive.
 They load extremely fast, and are great for technical content.

 The best ones: